santannal/Leds-Controller-By-Hand/README.md

 - Upload the Arduino sketch provided to the Arduino board.
 - Run the Python script and use your *left* hand for interacting with the tool.

+## ⭐ Final Thoughts

+- The project was developed in one week and contributed to various areas of learning, such as embedded systems, circuit assembly, use of new libraries, integration of Python and C++ applications, among others.

+- Contributions are welcome!
+For suggestions and modifications, please open an issue or submit a pull request.